michaelaboagye76/web-application-deployment-with-github-actions/README.md

 * GitHub Actions for automated build and deploy

 This setup ensures continuous integration, seamless updates, and reliable production hosting using fully managed AWS services.

----

-Would you like me to generate this as a properly formatted **`README.md` file** ready to commit to your GitHub repo?